Jeffzieee/Jeffzieee/README.md

 * ✉️  You can contact me at [jephinjohn85@gmail.com](mailto:jephinjohn85@gmail.com)
 * 🚀  I'm currently working on [Cybersecurity Projects](http://#)
 * 🤝  I'm open to collaborating on Blue Team Projects
-* ⚡  I am an aspiring SOC Analyst with hands on experience and practical skills on the basis of industry relevant cybersecurity Tech Stack and Projects that I have completed.
+* ⚡  I am an aspiring Cybersecurity Professional with hands on experience and practical skills on the basis of industry relevant cybersecurity Tech Stack and Projects.

 ### Skills